dAIsySHEng1/AI-Top-Stories-Books-and-Videos/README.md

 ## Books
 - (2018-09-25) AI Superpowers: China, Silicon Valley, and the New World Order by Kai-Fu Lee
     - https://www.amazon.com/AI-Superpowers-China-Silicon-Valley-ebook/dp/B0795DNWCF
-    - Talk at Berkeley Hass that summarizes the main topic of the book: https://www.youtube.com/watch?v=5rU4cnbJti8
+    - Talk at Berkeley Haas, UC Berkeley's Business School, that summarizes the main topic of the book: https://www.youtube.com/watch?v=5rU4cnbJti8
 - (2018-02-01) Artificial Intelligence: 101 Things You Must Know Today About Our Future by Lasse Rouhiainen
     - An introductory book for all ages, with no prior AI knowledge required.
     - https://www.amazon.com/Artificial-Intelligence-Things-Today-Future-ebook/dp/B079JXCVGS/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1546287292&sr=1-1&keywords=AI+101